Yoshitaka Amano

-Yoshitaka Amano (天野 喜孝, Amano Yoshitaka) is a Japanese visual artist, character designer, illustrator, a scenic designer for theatre and film, and a costume designer.
-He began his career in 1967 at Tatsunoko Production working on anime such as Speed Racer and later became the creator of iconic and influential characters from anime such as Gatchaman, Tekkaman, Honeybee Hutch, and Casshern.
-In 1982 he went independent and became a freelance artist, finding success as an illustrator for numerous authors, and worked on best-selling novel series, such as The Guin Saga and Vampire Hunter D. He is also known for his commissioned illustrations for the popular video game franchise Final Fantasy.
+Yoshitaka Amano (天野 喜孝, Amano Yoshitaka) is a Japanese visual artist, character designer, illustrator, scenic designer for theatre and film, and costume designer.
+He began his career in 1967 at Tatsunoko Production, working on anime such as Speed Racer, and later created characters for anime like Gatchaman, Tekkaman, Honeybee Hutch, and Casshern.
+In 1982, he went independent and became a freelance artist, finding success as an illustrator for numerous authors and working on best-selling novel series, like The Guin Saga and Vampire Hunter D. He is also known for his commissioned illustrations for the Final Fantasy video game franchise.

-Since the 1990s Amano has been creating and exhibiting paintings featuring his iconic retro pop icons in galleries around the world, primarily painting on aluminium box panels with acrylic and automotive paint.
-He is a five-time winner of the Seiun Award, and also won the 1999 Bram Stoker Award for his collaboration with Neil Gaiman, Sandman: The Dream Hunters.
+Since the 1990s, Amano has created and exhibited paintings in galleries around the world, primarily using acrylic and automotive paint on aluminium box panels to depict his iconic retro pop icons.
+He is a five-time winner of the Seiun Award, and also won the 1999 Bram Stoker Award for The Sandman: The Dream Hunters, a collaboration with Neil Gaiman.

-Amano's influences include early Western comic books, Orientalism, art nouveau, and Japanese woodblock prints.
+Amano's influences include early Western comic books, Orientalism, Art Nouveau, and Japanese woodblock prints.
 In early 2010, he established Studio Devaloka, a film production company.

 Amano's design work for early anime series such as Gatchaman drew inspiration from Western comic books.